GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A longsword with a reach of 1.5 yards.
 It can be wielded with two hands to be treated as a greatsword.
 Upon a critical hit, *you may treat it as also inflicting a critical hit of a fire attack*.
 When you press attack with this weapon, *you may also inflict a fire attack against the foe.
 If you do, you may choose to give that fire attack the advantage instead of the weapon attack*.

 **The Brazier** (*unique*)
 $7,500, 3 lbs.
 Flail
 A brazier as such is used in several religious ceremonies.
 These items are intended for the use of burning cleansing incense and allowing one to more quickly spread its effects across a large room.
 This particular brazier is intended to more quickly offend evil and ignoble beings.
 Treat as a club attack.
 If incense is inside and lit, its critical hit may be treated as a fire attack's.
 An attack from this may be treated as magical if the user desires.
 If the incense was blessed and it strikes an ephemera, fiend, or undead, *that creature is also subject to a radiant and force attack*.
 If used by an ephemera, fiend, or undead against a foe that is not either- *it also inflicts a toxic and necrotic attack*.

+**Brimas** (*unique*)
+$15,000 , 3.5 lbs.
+Longsword
+A finely made ancient sword which lay resting in a frozen castle. *If an attack by this weapon would be successful or qualifies for damaging a foes armor, even if they wear none, it applies the effect of a Cold critical hit.
+Water which comes in contact with the blade is frozen.
+The blade can slide out from such ice with minimal effort.
+If name is known, and the user inflicts a critical hit, they may apply a cold attack as well*.

 **The Claymore** (*unique*)
 $2,000 , 6.75 lbs.